bitfocus/companion-module-brightsign-player/HELP.md

 * LOOP Loop seamless (no audio in video) [filename]
 * SEARCH - Check if file is present [filename]
 * VOLUME - Set Volume in percentage
+* CUSTOM ability to send a custom UDP message